vertical dance

 NB None of these have to be perfect!

-Throughout the week we’ll gradually build up the vocabular and choreographic material shifting between fast paced dynamic sequencing and slower more sensual phrases – there may well be some counting involved in this class!
+Throughout the week we’ll gradually build up the vocabulary and choreographic material shifting between fast paced dynamic sequencing and slower more sensual phrases – there may well be some counting involved in this class!

 As you’ll know (!) we advise wearing at least a couple of snug layers around your hips and waist for your comfort.
 Long sleeved shirts are also handy for some moves.
 If you have a preferred climbing harness & any kit (gri gris, rigs, carabiners etc), please bring them with you.